Vietnam Veterans Memorial: Three Servicemen

-A component of the Memorial, located a short distance from the Wall, is a bronze statue named Three Servicemen (sometimes called Three Soldiers).
+A component of the Memorial, located a few feet away from the Wall, is a bronze statue named Three Servicemen (sometimes called Three Soldiers) created by Frederick E Hart.
 The work depicts three soldiers.
 Two are purposefully identifiable as European American and African American, while the third is intended to represent all other ethnic groups in America.
 In their final arrangement, the statue and the Wall appear to interact with one another, with the soldiers looking on in solemn tribute at the names of their fallen comrades.
 The distance between the two allows them to interact without affecting the design of the other.
+The Three Servicemen was not part of Maya Lin's original design and was added two years later in response to veteran support.

 Vietnam Women's Memorial

 The Vietnam Women's Memorial is dedicated to the women of the United States who served in the Vietnam War, most of whom were nurses.
 It serves as a reminder of the importance of women in the conflict.
 It depicts three uniformed women with a wounded soldier.
 It is located on the National Mall in Washington, D.C., a short distance south of The Wall, north of the Reflecting Pool.
 It was authorized by separate legislation from that of the Vietnam Veterans Memorial.